Barcelona’s Latest Affordable Housing Tool: Seize Empty Apartments (Bloomberg, 16 July 2020)

 These units would then be rented out by the city as public housing to lower-income tenants, while the companies in question could also face possible fines of between €90,000 and €900,000 ($103,000 and $1,003,000), according to Spanish news outlets.

 The plan builds on previous measures in the city to fill empty apartments.
-Since 2016, it has been legal for municipalities in the Catalonia region, which includes Barcelona, to take control of properties that have been left without tenants for more than two years.
+Since 2016, it has been legal for municipalities in the Catalonia region, which includes Barcelona, to that have been left without tenants for more than two years.
 The cities can then rent them as affordable housing for a period of between four and ten years before returning them to their owner’s control.

 Keywords: Barcelona, Catalonia, Spain, empty homes, rental market, public housing, census, big landlords, regulation, fines, law